 Qur'an - Complete and Fully Detailed

 Have you ever read the Qur'an on its own?
 What part of it did you not understand?
 One who reads the Qur'an with an unprejudiced mind will notice how clear and direct all the verses of the Qur'an are.
-The Qur'an is complete and contains all the details necessary for religion.
+The Qur'an is complete and contains all the details necessary.
 Up until this point, you may have been conditioned by the majority around you to think that the Qur'an is incomplete and in need of secondary sources such as hadith and 'tafsir' works.
 It is the Qur'an that defines Islam and anything outside of the Qur'an is not in Islam.

 "And We have revealed the Book to you which has clear explanation of everything, and a guidance, mercy and good news for those who submit."
 (Qur'an 16:89)

 As the verse states, the Qur'an explains all matters - it is not the other way round where other books have to explain the Qur'an - a false notion many people have come to believe.
-Allah states the Qur'an is complete, fully detailed and elaborate:
+God states the Qur'an is complete, fully detailed and elaborate:

 "We did not leave anything out of this book."
 (Qur'an 6:38)